Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 end
 ```

-### getPropertyFromGroup(obj:String, index:Int, variable:Dynamic, ?allowMaps:Bool = false):Any
+### getPropertyFromGroup(group:String, index:Int, variable:Dynamic, ?allowMaps:Bool = false):Any
 Gets a specified instance group variable by its members current value.
-It employs the use of class from the `flixel.group` library package, it includes: `FlxGroup`, `FlxSpriteGroup`, and especially the `FlxTypeGroup` classes.
+It uses the classes from the `flixel.group` library package, it includes: `FlxGroup`, `FlxSpriteGroup`, and especially the `FlxTypeGroup` classes.
 It can also include special array variables that contain classes, particularly both the `Note` & `EventNote` classes.

-- `group` - The instance group variable to getthe current value.
+- `group` - The instance group variable to get the current value.
-- `index` - The index position of the instance group variable to use.
+- `index` - The index position member of the instance group variable to use.
 - `variable` - The classes' instance variable from the instance group variable to use.
 - `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.